Moses-Martins/RENDA-CAAS/README.md

 ```
 - Roles supported: `Superadmin`, `Admin`, `User`, `Viewer`.

-### Login with Email/Password
-- If the user registers through any product endpoint, they are created in the database and assigned the "User" role for that product and "Viewer" for the others.
-On login, the user’s existing roles are used and a JWT is issued.

-### Login with Google
-- If the user is new, they are automatically created in the database and assigned the `"User"` role for all products (`Renda360`, `Scale`, and `Horizon`).
-- If the user already exists, their existing roles are used.

-### Admin Privileges
+### Role Permissions

+- **Superadmin:**
+  - Can access all endpoints, including admin-only routes.
-- **Superadmin** can assign or remove the `"Admin"` role for any product and user.
+  - Can assign or remove the `"Admin"` role for any user and product.
+  - Can update any user's role for any product, including removing all access.
+Which means the user has no access to that product at all.

+- **Admin:**
+  - Can access product dashboards for their product.
-- Product Admins can promote/demote users to `"User"` or `"Viewer"` within their product, but cannot assign or remove "Admin" roles.
+  - Can promote/demote users to `"User"`, `"Viewer"`, or remove access completely within their product.
+  - Cannot assign or remove `"Admin"` roles.

+- **User:**
+  - Can access the `/v1/dashboard/{product}` endpoint for products where they have the `"User"` role.
+  - Can view their own info via `/v1/me`.

+- **Viewer:**
+  - Can only view their own info via `/v1/me`.
+  - Cannot access product dashboards or admin endpoints.

+**Note:**
+- Only users with `"User"`, `"Admin"`, or `"Superadmin"` roles for a product can access `/v1/dashboard/{product}` for that product.
-- Only users with the correct privileges can update roles via the `/v1/admin/update-privilege` endpoint.
+- Only `"Superadmin"` and product `"Admin"` roles can update privileges via `/v1/admin/update-privilege`.

 ### OAuth2 & JWT
 - Users can log in with email/password or Google OAuth2.